 The first step is knowing what type of trickle charger you need.
 If you are planning not to use your car for a long time, then you should not buy a trickle charger that is manufactured aiming at short term purpose.

-Trickle charger recharges a car battery at a rate that is parallel to the rate the battery gradually discharges itself.
+Trickle charger for car recharges a car and a motorcycle battery at a rate that is parallel to the rate the battery gradually discharges itself.
 So, it maintains the optimum charge level in the battery.
 Recharging the battery at a rate faster than usual, or overcharging can permanently damage the battery.

 To use a trickle charger, you only need two alligator clips and a power cable – which are likely to be at your disposal.
 Carefully check the switches to see if everything is alright before you connect the device to a power source.